 Thoroughly salt the water.
 Salting your pasta after you cook it doesn’t enhance the flavor.
 It just makes it taste, well… SALTY.

 Add enough salt to the water to make it taste like the ocean.
+A tablespoon of salt is not enough!
 In a large 5+ quart pot, that should be between 2-4 tablespoons.
-It seems like a lot of salt, but the pasta will absorb just enough.
+It seems like a lot of salted water, but the pasta will absorb just enough.

 Next, bring the water to a rolling boil over high heat.
 You can place the lid on the pot to get it to boil faster.